koii-network/docs/develop/microservices-and-tasks/task-development-guide/executable-structure/setup.md

+---
+title: Setup
+description: The `setup` function is run once before all other functions to set up anything needed for other functions to work.
+image: static/img/thumbnail.png
+sidebar_label: Setup
+---

 # Setup

 The `setup` function is run once before all other functions to set up anything needed for other functions to work.
 It calls a built-in namespace function called `defaultTaskSetup`.&#x20;

 The `defaultTaskSetup` function does the following:

-* Establish connection to defined k2 cluster
+- Establish connection to defined k2 cluster
-* Sets submitter account
+- Sets submitter account

 The `setup` function: